carterjfulcher/terrace/README.md

 ---

-Terrace aims to remain near 1000 lines at the core.
+*Terrace aims to remain near 1000 lines at the core, provide a flexible API, and great developer expereince.*

+Easily research, test, and deploy a variety of trading strategies across all asset classes.

 ---